Hostinger Quietly Blocks ChatGPT, Claude, and Perplexity from Reading Your Site. Their Support Confirmed It.

 Where Hostinger lets you turn it off

-OpenAI's OAI-SearchBot hit 55.67% web coverage in Hostinger's own 2026 crawler study — meaning if you're not reachable to it, you're sitting in the 44% of the web that ChatGPT Search literally cannot cite.
-ChatGPT-User and PerplexityBot sit in the same boat: when a user asks the assistant to browse your URL, the assistant fetches it from their cloud IPs.
-If those IPs hit a reCAPTCHA wall, the user gets "I can't access that page."
+OpenAI's OAI-SearchBot hit 55.67% web coverage in Hostinger's own 2026 crawler study - so if you're not reachable to it, you're sitting in the 44% of the web ChatGPT Search literally cannot cite.
+ChatGPT-User and PerplexityBot are in the same boat: when a user asks the assistant to browse your URL, the assistant fetches it from their cloud IPs.
+Those IPs hit the reCAPTCHA wall, and the user gets "I can't access that page."
+End of your visibility for that query.

-The cruel part: Googlebot and human visitors pass through fine.
+And here's the cruel part.
+Googlebot and human visitors pass straight through.
 From your analytics, nothing looks wrong.
-From ChatGPT's perspective, you don't exist.
+From ChatGPT's point of view, you don't exist.
+You can't fix a problem your dashboard is actively hiding from you.

 How to check yours in 60 seconds

 1. Real fetch via the AI itself.
-ChatGPT Search and Perplexity each try to fetch your URL with their own browsing tool — from their own IPs.
-If they get a challenge page, they report exactly the error string they saw.
-This is ground truth, not user-agent spoofing.
+ChatGPT Search and Perplexity each try to fetch your URL with their own browsing tool, from their own IPs.
+If they get a challenge page, they report the exact error string they saw.
+This is ground truth - not user-agent spoofing, the actual AI telling you what it actually got.

 2. Origin fingerprint.
-We resolve your domain, look up the ASN via Team Cymru, match it against known-problematic hosts (Hostinger AS47583 / AS214572, Cloudflare, Imperva, Sucuri, Akamai), and inspect response headers + the first 8 KB of HTML for bot-protection vendor signatures including the Hostinger reCAPTCHA injection pattern.
+We resolve your domain, look up the ASN via Team Cymru, match it against known-problematic hosts (Hostinger AS47583 / AS214572, Cloudflare, Imperva, Sucuri, Akamai), and inspect response headers plus the first 8 KB of HTML for bot-protection vendor signatures, including the Hostinger reCAPTCHA injection pattern.

 3. robots.txt parse.
 Per-bot allow/disallow for the eight crawlers that actually matter today: GPTBot, OAI-SearchBot, ChatGPT-User, ClaudeBot, Claude-User, PerplexityBot, Google-Extended, Applebot-Extended.

-Out: a per-bot verdict, an Access Score, and — if your host has a known issue — a callout panel naming it.
-The combined signal is what lets us say "likely blocked" with confidence even when robots.txt is permissive, because the AI itself is telling you it can't reach the page.
+What comes out: a per-bot verdict, an Access Score, and - if your host has a known issue - a callout panel naming it.
+The reason we can say "likely blocked" with confidence even when robots.txt is permissive is that the AI itself is telling you it couldn't reach the page.
+Three layers agreeing beats one layer guessing.

 What to do if your Hostinger site fails the check